phorton1/base-Pub/FS/protocol.md

 irretrievably 'lost' (dead) if a call to *sendPacket()* fails (which apparently never happens), or a call to **getPacket()** *times out* or receives a *null (empty) reply* (which is the typical failure mode).
-In either case the caller invalidates the Session (by setting the *SOCK* member of the Session to NULL) and ceases to call sendPacket() or getPacket() further within that Session until a new connection (socket) is established.
+In either case the method invalidates the Session (by setting the *SOCK* member of the Session to NULL) which then ceases to call sendPacket() or getPacket().

 An invalid Session is also referred to as a a *lost socket* in this discussion.

-A Server invariantly exits the thread associated with the lost socket, but it is upto the fileClientPane/Window to decide what to do if it detects a lost socket.
-The fileClientWindow currently closes itself on a lost socket, and, if it is the last window, currently closes the fileClient application.
+A Server invariantly exits the thread associated with the lost socket, but it is upto the Client to decide what to do if it detects a lost socket.
+The FC::Window currently closes itself on a lost socket, and, if it is the last window, currently closes the fileClient application.

-This is opposed to an explicit user Disconnect command in the current implementation of the remote fileClientPane, in which case the fileClientWindow remains open, with the remote pane disabled and a message of "Socket Connection Lost" displayed to the user, The current implementation allows the user to Reconnect by right clicking in the (still enabled) local pane.
+This is opposed to an explicit user Disconnect command in the current implementation of the remote FC::Pane, in which case the FC::Window remains open, with the remote pane disabled and a message of "Socket Connection Lost" displayed to the user, The current implementation allows the user to Reconnect by right clicking in the (still enabled) local pane.